 What Is Amazon Logistics: Everything You Need to Know

 The ongoing pandemic has changed the way the eCommerce industry operates.
-Amazon, the eCommerce giant, has launched Amazon Logistics – a relatively new and growing alternative to the usual logistics companies.
+Amazon, the eCommerce giant, has launched Amazon Logistics – a shipping and logistics service.
 The Amazon Logistics infrastructure is helping third-party sellers by serving their customers better and delivering goods seamlessly.
-However, the result varies for each seller and much depends on how the seller is utilizing the Amazon Logistics program.
+However, the result varies for each seller, and much depends on how the seller is utilizing the Amazon Logistics program.

 What Is Amazon Logistics?

 Amazon is indeed one of the largest selling and buying platforms in the eCommerce industry.
 As consumers are heavily relying on online shopping due to the spread of Coronavirus, Business Insider estimates Amazon’s global eCommerce sales to reach $416.48 billion by the end of 2020.